jorgEVOplasmids/rapid_adaptation_pOXA48/README.md

 #### Fluctuation assay testing transposition rate

-In order to analyze the increment in mutants of interest (non capsulated) in the different conditions of this assay, we used the RSalvador package as determined in *list_to_script*.
+In order to analyze the increment in mutants of interest (non capsulated) in the different conditions of this assay, we used the RSalvador package as determined in /IS1_transposition_copy_number/RSalvador_script.R.
 We checked the mutation profile in the non capsulated mutants for all the conditions by sequencing them and analyzing as described in the **variant calling** subsection of the **Genomic analyses during the EE** section.
 All these results regarding the fluctuation assay of non capsulated mutants testing IS1 transposition rate can be found in **Figure 4D-E** and **Supplementary Figure 20**.

 ## Genomic analyses of _in vivo_ evolution